-While Rhode Island cannot bring together the same range of federal resources as provided for the in the Trade Act; its approach to serving those displaced by automation and a.i. follows similar principles of quick and efficient service delivery, comprehensive supports, maximizing eligibility, and focusing on reemployment in suitable new work opportunities.
+Yet, as proactive as the state may be in embracing the opportunities brought about by AI; it must also be prepared to quickly and effectively respond to potential challenges and disruptions.
+Rhode Island recognizes that the disruptions from AI will be more likely to impact those already economically disadvantaged, or those with non-traditional educational pathways.
+To respond to this shift, Rhode Island's approach to serving those displaced by automation and a.i. follows principles of quick and efficient service delivery, comprehensive supports, maximizing eligibility, and focusing on reemployment in suitable new work opportunities.
 Our large network of industry partners helps the state keep abreast of changes and shifts in demand and identify opportunities for skills transferability.
 As technological disruption is felt in one industry; partners in adjoining industries can help identify appropriate new opportunities for impacted workers.
 The WIOA network will then assist those workers with identifying skill gaps and accessing and completing the training required for reemployment.
 Training for affected workers should lead to employment in a high demand occupation, supported by labor market information.